 Other schemes may involve deception in the stages of signing the paperwork.
 There are heavy regulations regarding who is allowed to run hard credit checks on you.
 Car dealerships must have consent in order to run a credit check, but some may do it without your consent, and this can damage your credit score.

 A Spot Delivery, which is when a customer takes delivery of the car although financing has not yet been approved, has many regulations that Maryland car dealerships routinely fail to follow.
 A dealership often collects a down payment without getting your financing approved first.
 When this happens, your financing can be declined by the bank afterwards, and the dealer may try to keep or steal your down payment, or try to charge you fees and reduce the amount of your down payment they will return in order to make an illegal profit.
 Maryland has strict Spot Delivery laws, including written notice within 4 days when financing has not been approved, and the return of down payments, and prohibiting dealerships from charging fees in most situations when financing has fallen through.

 Whitney, LLP’s consumer lawyers have experience helping car buyers across Maryland against dishonest car dealerships.

 Montgomery Village, MD, Car Dealership Fraud Attorneys

 When you find yourself with a damaged vehicle or upset about dishonest behavior by a car dealership, contact the attorneys at Whitney, LLP.
 While many dealers ignore customer complaints, they are unable to ignore a lawsuit without serious consequences.
-Call us today at (410) 583-8000 for your Free Consultation, or use our Online Quick Contact Form.
-Our clients have no out-of-pocket attorney’s fees or expenses if we are able to represent you.
+Call us today at (410) 583-8000 for your Legal Consultation, or use our Online Quick Contact Form.